-The Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis ("CD&A") contained in this proxy statement.
-Based on this review and discussion, the Compensation Committee has recommended to the Board that the CD&A be included in this proxy statement and incorporated into our annual report on Form 10-K for the fiscal year ended July 31, 2011 and the Board approved that recommendation.
+The Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis contained in this proxy statement.
+Based on this review and discussion, the Compensation Committee has recommended to the Board that the Compensation Discussion and Analysis be included in this proxy statement and incorporated into our annual report on Form 10-K for the fiscal year ended July 31, 2012.

-Compensation Committee

-John F. Sorte, Chairman Richard D. Kincaid Hilary A. Schneider
+Compensation Committee John F. Sorte, Chairman Richard D. Kincaid Hilary A. Schneider